 Some of you may recall that my Mother and I visited Aushwitz last year and as per the account of everyone who goes there, it was a daunting, harrowing, sobering experience.
-That said, I don't actually recall the museum.
-Do you Mother?
-Did we not see it or miss due to the exhaustion following 37 degrees?

 That said, the Aushwitz museum would have to go a long way to match how much effort has gone into this place.
 It was honestly incredible and painted a time line for events leading up to, during and post WW2 that were readable in English.
 In fact, I spent nearly three hours here which I think is my museum record.

 Actually it was here right at the end of the museum that I was re-reminded of the power of video over still photography.
-Thinking back there really aren't many still images that I have ingrained in my mind but seeing some footage of dead, unimaginably thin bodies being tractor-scooped into a ditch really hit me hard.
-Those of you back home can probably imagine my open-mouthed expression when this came on the screen.
-I recall feeling somewhat queasy after this short video.
+Thinking back there really aren’t many still images that I have ingrained in my mind but seeing some footage of dead, unimaginably thin bodies being tractor-scooped into a ditch really hit me hard.
+Those of you back home can probably imagine my open-mouthed expression when it came on the screen.
+I recall feeling somewhat queasy after this video.